brndnmtthws/brndnmtthws/README.md

+## I'm looking for a job

+I'm actively looking for a new job.
+If you know anyone who's looking to hire a software engineer, engineering manager, or some related role, please reach out to me via email (which you can find on my GitHub profile).
+Thanks! 🙏💖

 ## Code Like a Pro in Rust

 My first Rust programming book, [Code Like a Pro in Rust](http://mng.bz/69Dp), is available for purchase from Manning, Amazon, and most booksellers.